divshot/static-router/README.md

 ### router(routes[, options])

-* `routes` - object containing globs as keys and target static files and values
+* `routes` - object or array containing globs as keys and target static files and values.
+Use of an array ensures the order in which the routes are parsed.
 * `options`
-  * `root` - the root directory of the static files
+  * `root` - the root directory of the static files.
   * `index` - name of the default directory index file.
-Defaults to `index.html`
+Defaults to `index.html`.

 ## Run Tests